stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

   Dusk fell and found Birch still toiling.
 He worked largely by feeling now, since newly gathered clouds hid the moon; and though progress was still slow, he felt heartened at the extent of his encroachments on the top and bottom of the aperture.
-He could, he was sure, get out by midnight&mdash;though it is characteristic of him that this thought was untinged with eerie implications.
+He could, he was sure, get out by midnight--though it is characteristic of him that this thought was untinged with eerie implications.
 Undisturbed by oppressive reflections on the time, the place, and the company beneath his feet, he philosophically chipped away the stony brickwork; cursing when a fragment hit him in the face, and laughing when one struck the increasingly excited horse